VelizarT/WeatherApp/README.md

 # WeatherApp
-This is a simple weather app
+This is a simple command line weather app.
+It uses promises and three npm modules: yargs, axios and fs.